wagtail/wagtail/docs/upgrading_wagtail_v2/index.rst

 -----------
 To upgrade
 -----------
-**Wagtail 2.0 Note** If you are upgrading to Wagtail 2.0, there is an update script for the module paths!
+**Wagtail 2.0 Note:** If you are upgrading to Wagtail 2.0, there is an update script for the module paths!
 See the `Wagtail 2.0 Module Path Update Script`_ section below for more information.

 * Update the ``wagtail`` line in your project's ``requirements.txt`` file to specify the latest patch release of the version you wish to install.
 For example, to upgrade to version 1.8.x, the line should read::